aalto1/candidategeneration/README.md

 # PredictiveIndex
-Fast d-bigram static inverted index w/ in-memory predictive structure to fetch relevant document in a flash
+Predictive Index is a fast d-bigram static inverted index builder which generates a small footprint predictive structure that is able to fetch relevant document in a very efficient way.